karlropkins/AQEval/joss_paper/paper.md

 # Summary

-`AQEval` (Air Quality Evaluation) is an `R` package for the routine investigation of discrete changes in air quality time-series, e.g. assessing the impact of interventions and/or pollution events.
+`AQEval` (Air Quality Evaluation) is an `R` package for the routine investigation of discrete changes in air quality time-series.
 The main functions use break-point/segmentation (BP/S) methods to detect, characterise and quantify change, while other functions build on these to provide a workflow for those looking to measure smaller changes and/or changes in more complex environments.

 # Statement of Need

 Authorities responsible for air quality management are typically required to implement and evaluate air quality interventions they adopt [@bradley2019review].
-These interventions are often costly, disruptive and unpopular [@glazener2019transforming], and associated benefits are often hard to measure because of the inherent variability of air quality data [@kelly2011impact; @pearce2011quantifying; @jones2012large; @grange2019using].

-Various methods have been developed to investigate discrete changes in a wide range of time-series [see e.g. @reeves2007review; @truong2020selective].
-Several `R` [@r2025r] packages have been developed for their use, e.g. `bcp` [@erdman2008bcp], `changepoint` [@killick2016changepoint], `segmented` [@muggeo2008segmented], and `strucchange` [@zeileis2002strucchange], and some have even been applied to air quality time-series, see e.g. [@carslaw2006change, @carslaw2007detecting].
+These interventions are often costly, disruptive and unpopular [@glazener2019transforming], and the inherent variability monitoring data hinders impact assessments [@kelly2011impact; @pearce2011quantifying; @jones2012large; @grange2019using].
+Various methods have been developed to investigate discrete changes in a wide range of time-series [see e.g. @reeves2007review; @truong2020selective] and several `R` [@r2025r] packages have been developed for their use, e.g. `bcp` [@erdman2008bcp], `changepoint` [@killick2016changepoint], `segmented` [@muggeo2008segmented], and `strucchange` [@zeileis2002strucchange].
+Some have even been applied to air quality time-series, see e.g. [@carslaw2006change, @carslaw2007detecting].

-However, many of those tasked with air quality policy assessment, although highly skilled in a wide range of monitoring activities, are unlike to be able to dedicate sufficient time and resources to the development of in-house expertise in such specialist procedures.
+However, many of those tasked with air quality policy assessment, although highly skilled in a wide range of monitoring activities, are unlike to be able to dedicate sufficient time and resources to the development of in-house expertise in such specialist analyses.
 `AQEval` was developed to address this skill gap.
 It aligns the inputs and outputs of a number of statistical methods to provide a one-package option for anyone interested in using `R` to routinely investigate change in air quality data.

-As many air quality professionals already use the `R` package `openair` [@carslaw2012openair; @ropkins2012openair] for more conventional analysis and data visualisation, `AQEval` has also been written using `openair` coding conventions and function structure to reduce the learning-curve typically associated with learning new software.
+As many air quality professionals already use the `R` package `openair` [@carslaw2012openair; @ropkins2012openair] for more conventional analysis and data visualisation, `AQEval` has also been written using `openair` coding conventions to reduce the learning-curve typically associated with learning new software.